mmfshirokan/filter-by-predicate-inheritance/README.md

 ## Task description ##

 - Implement an `FilterByDigit` method that obtains an array of integers whose elements contain a given digit.
 Place solution in project [Filter by Digit](FilerByDigit).
-The task definition is given in the  XML-comments for this method. _Don't use LINQ_.
+The task definition is given in the  XML-comments for this method. _Do not use LINQ queries and delegates_.

 - Implement a `FilterByPalindromic` method that takes an array of integers and filters it in such a way that the output will be a new array consisting only of elements that are palindromes.
 Place solution in project [Filter by Digit](FilterByPalindromic). _Do not use LINQ queries and delegates_.